indrabasak/shiuli/README.md

 ![](./src/images/logo-paleblue-candara_215px.png)

 **Shiuli** project provides a simple configurable landing page for REST APIs.

-Shiuli is a collection of HTML, JavaScript, and CSS files package as a WebJars.
+It's a collection of HTML, JavaScript, and CSS files packaged as a WebJars.

 ## Get Started
 TODO